shanpengli/FastJM/README.md

 #> 3          4.4 0.6862253 0.6757857
 ```

+## Multi-biomarker Joint Model (`mvjmcs`)

 To fit a joint model with multiple longitudinal outcomes and competing
 risks, we can use the `mvjmcs` function.
+In the example below, we are
+using the following built-in data sets:

+- mvydata: longitudinal data for **multiple** biomarkers per patient
+- mvcdata: competing risks time-to-event data per patient

 ``` r
 data(mvydata)